yanok/bazel-slides/README.md

 # An Introduction to Bazel

+Please find the presentation at https://yanok.github.io/bazel-slides

 This document provides a summary of the concepts and benefits of the Bazel build system, based on the presentation "A very short intro to Bazel."
-It's aimed at software engineers, particularly those with experience using tools like `make`.

 ## Core Philosophy: Design Principles